tutorial

 Add a 3D panel to visualize the robot model and all transforms.
 Then, add a few Image panels to view the RGB and depth image topics.

-You should now see both the robot model and camera images visualized in your Studio layout:
+You should now see both the robot model and camera images visualized in your Foxglove layout:

 Stay in touch